 "Both companies say they are dedicated to the safety and security of users, but they host a collection of apps that can turn an innocuous photo of a woman into an abusive, sexualized image," TTP wrote in its report shared exclusively with CNBC.

 After TTP and CNBC contacted the companies last week, Apple removed 28 apps on Monday and warned other developers they risked removal if guideline violations weren't fixed.
 But TTP's follow-up review found only 24 apps actually disappeared from the store.
 Two apps were even restored after developers resubmitted versions that supposedly addressed Apple's concerns.
-A spokesperson said the company suspended several apps for policy violations but wouldn't specify how many, saying its investigation was ongoing.
+A Google spokesperson said the company suspended several apps for policy violations but wouldn't specify how many, saying its investigation was ongoing.